-At the bottom of Geumsan head to Sangju Beach, one of the prettiest beach in Namhae.
+At the bottom of Geumsan head to Sangju Beach, one of the prettiest beaches in Namhae.
 Sangju is 2 km of soft white sand beach with shallow water.
 During summer it can be quite packed with tourists.
-Sangju Beach is popular for its many water sport activities such as Kayaking.
+Sangju Beach is popular for its many water sports activities such as Kayaking.

 The small town of Sangju has several shops for basic items.
 There are also restaurants and hotels nearby, although those can be booked pretty fast during the summer months.

 A stop at Sangju Beach while you are in Namhae is a must.
 The beach is really stunning, we loved it.

 6. Seomi European Garden

 Seomi Garden is a private garden with a European style on top of a mountain and overlooking the beautiful sea of Namhae.
 The site is gorgeous.
 The garden is divided into 9 different areas with a unique concept each.
 Some feature the greek style, British, France, etc. There are many different types of flowers and trees in the garden.

 This garden became very popular on social media, as there are many places to take amazing photos.
 Especially for couples.

 Near the German Village make a stop at Mulgeolli Bangjoeoburim (남해 물건리 방조 어 부림).
 It is a forest that stretches along the coast, about 1,500m long and 30m wide, and was planted by villagers about 300 years ago.

 The forest served as protection for the villagers and their crops.
 The forest was planted to prevent strong winds coming from the sea and tsunamis.
 The villagers are working hard to protect the forest, knowing that if this forest is destroyed, the neighborhood will be damaged.